Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Setup and equations of motion for the perturbations

 Now we consider a small perturbation against this background solution such that

 Here $\alpha\ll 1$ is real and $\varphi(t,\vec x)$ is supposed to be of the order of $f(\vec x)$.
-Usually, the perturbations against stationary solutions of the nonlinear Schr\"{o}dinger equation are considered in the linear order in the perturbations.
+As was noted in the Introduction, usually the perturbations against stationary solutions of the nonlinear Schr\"{o}dinger equation are considered in the linear approximation for the perturbations, like in the case of the linear stability analysis \cite{VK,Kolokolov1,Kolokolov2}.
 Contrary to this standard approach, let us obtain the equation of motion for the perturbation $\varphi$ up to the quadratic order in $\varphi$.
 The corresponding equation of motion takes the form

 where